amitgajbhiye/biencoder_concept_property/README.md

 The BiEncoder model can generate the embeddings of concept and properties.
 Please run the following scripts to download our pretrained model and generate the embeddings.

 ```
-bash download_models.sh
+sh download_models.sh

+# For generating embeddings from BERT base model
 python3 get_embedding.py --config_file configs/generate_embeddings/get_concept_property_embeddings.json

+# For generating embeddings from BERT large model
+python3 get_embedding.py --config_file configs/generate_embeddings/get_concept_property_embeddings_bert_large.json

 ```

-The `download_models.sh` will download `BERT-base-uncased` model pretrained on ConceptNet data in Generics KB and the `has_property` relation data in the Concept Net.
+The `download_models.sh` will download `BERT-base-uncased` and `BERT-large-uncased` models pretrained on ConceptNet data in Generics KB and the `has_property` relation data in the Concept Net.

-The default configurations for generating the concept/property embeddings are mentioned in the configuration file - `configs/generate_embeddings/get_concept_property_embeddings.json`.
+The default configurations for generating the concept/property embeddings from BERT base model are mentioned in the configuration file - `configs/generate_embeddings/get_concept_property_embeddings.json`.

+For using our BERT large the default configuration are in - `configs/generate_embeddings/get_concept_property_embeddings_bert_large.json` configuration file.

 From the downloaded model, by default the above script will generate the concept embeddings as `input_data_type` field is concept in the configuration file.
 The concepts are taken from the input file `data/generate_embeddding_data/dummy_concepts.txt`.
 The embeddings will be saved in `trained_models/embeddings` path as a pickled dictionary with concepts as key and their embdding as value.